mohamad-hasan-sohan-ajini/streamsad/README.md

 # streamsad

 `streamsad` is a streaming-oriented Speech Activity Detection (SAD) module that operates frame by frame, without requiring access to the full audio signal (unlike batch processing).
 Unlike simple energy-based Voice Activity Detection (VAD), it accurately detects human speech while ignoring music, background noise, and silence.
-Powered by an efficient ONNX model and a postprocessing algorithm inspired by WebRTC (using ring buffer smoothing), it runs entirely on the CPU with minimal overhead, making it ideal for real-time voice interfaces, ASR frontends, and low-resource deployments.
+Powered by an efficient ONNX model and a post-processing algorithm inspired by WebRTC (using ring buffer smoothing), it runs entirely on the CPU with minimal overhead, making it ideal for real-time voice interfaces, ASR frontends, and low-resource deployments.

 # Dependencies